Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 The following shows the result set of the subquery:

-In the outer query, we selected only the employee rows which have the row_num
+In the outer query, we select only the employee rows which have the row_num

 with the value 1.